Isaac Jové

-Isaac Jové Rubí (born 21 February 1980) is a Spanish retired footballer who played as an attacking midfielder, and is also a manager.
+Isaac Jové Rubí (born 21 February 1980) is a Spanish football manager and former player who played as an attacking midfielder.
+He is the currently the assistant coach of Deportivo Marítimo.

 He amassed Segunda División totals of 227 matches and 20 goals over seven seasons, mainly in representation of Lorca Deportiva, Salamanca and Murcia (two years apiece).

 Playing career

 Born in Barcelona, Catalonia, Jové started his career with newly created Ciudad de Murcia, winning promotion from Tercera División in 2001.
 Afterwards, he was loaned to Udinese Calcio in Italy, but did not appear in one single game for the club, being posteriorly loaned to CD Logroñés.

 Jové then played one season each with Lorca Deportiva CF in the Segunda División B and UD Almería in the Segunda División, returning to the former after they promoted to the second level.
 He was an undisputed starter in his second year, but the Murcian side were relegated.

 Subsequently, Jové stayed in his country's division two, representing UD Salamanca and Real Murcia.
 He finished his professional career at the age of 34, after two seasons with as many teams in the Greek second tier.